skalyaanamoorthy/PSLMs/README.md

 ## Preprocessing
+ℹ️ **This section is for downloading and preprocessing the structures, sequences, and alignments used for inference.**
 ⚠️ **Skip to step 3 if using Docker**

 **Note: you can skip this step to demo results.
 This is for reproducing predictions.**